-Yesterday early afternoon, in the Palm Springs airport, I opened to Mark 15 and wept again.
+Thinking about “The scream of the Damned…for us” has touched me at a profound level.
+On my way home, in the Palm Springs airport, I opened to Mark 15 and wept.
 I then did something I have done only twice before, once on the day my 85-year-old father, in a hospital bed, repented of his sin and surrendered to Christ.
 The other time when my best friend from childhood died next to me as I was reading to him Revelation 21-22, leaving this world precisely when I was reading 22:17: “The Spirit and the bride say ‘Come!’
 And let him who hears say ‘Come!’
 Whoever is thirsty, let him come; and whoever wishes let him take the free gift of the water of life.”

-What I did on those occasions was write a date in my Bible: Feb.
-9, 1992 at my Father’s conversion, and October 8, 1992 at my friend Jerry’s home-going between “Come!” and “take the free gift of the water of life.”
+What I did on those occasions was write a date in my Bible: February 9, 1992 at my Father’s conversion, and October 8, 1992 at my friend Jerry’s home-going between “Come!” and “take the free gift of the water of life.”
 The date is still there beside the verse I was reading when he died.

-Without thinking about this, yesterday at the airport I wrote next to Mark 15:34, “June 16, 2008.”
+Without thinking about this, at the airport I wrote next to Mark 15:34, “June 16, 2008.”
 Then something else happened.
-I wrote after the date, “The Scream of the…” And I suddenly stopped, overwhelmed, breathless, pen frozen in hand.
+I wrote after the date, “The scream of the…” And I suddenly stopped, overwhelmed, breathless, pen frozen in hand.
 Why?
 Because I suddenly realized I needed to capitalize the word “Damned.”
 It was physically hard for me to do it.
 It seemed almost blasphemous…and so it should.

 The unrighteous damned have no right to ask God why He has forsaken them (the reasons are self-evident to all who understand His holiness and our sin), but God’s Son the Beloved One had the right to ask, even knowing the answer and having participated in eternity past in the damning decision.
 He is the Lamb damned before the foundation of the world.
 So while the (lower case) damned will scream forever, ultimately there is only one Scream of the (upper case) Damned.
 Unthinkable.
 Inconceivable.
 And yet it happened…for us.

 A flood of tears came as God preached the message to me yet again.
 That Deity would be Damned.
-That the God who is called upon righteously by the saints and angels in heaven to damn people, and called upon habitually by unbelievers flippantly and unrighteously to damn people, would in fact damn his Son, would (from the Son’s willingness to drink the cup) damn himself…for us.
+That the God who is called upon righteously by the saints and angels in Heaven to damn people, and called upon habitually by unbelievers flippantly and unrighteously to damn people, would in fact damn His Son, would (from the Son’s willingness to drink the cup) damn himself…for us.
 That it could be said of the Beloved One, “God damned Him,” and that He screamed the scream of the Damned….it was too much for me.
 It is too much for me this moment.
 And in the ages to come it will continue to be too much for me.